puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resources.md

 	passwd byte

-Now set the password to *puppetlabs* by typing it in and pressing Enter (Return) twice.
+Now set the password to *puppetlabs* and pressing Enter (Return) twice.
 You will not see anything displayed as you type the password.

 Now if you take another look at Byte using `puppet resource`, the value for Byte's password attribute should now be set to a SHA1 hash of his password, something a little like this: `'$1$hNahKZqJ$9ul/RR2U.9ITZlKcMbOqJ.'`